How to Submit

 PASTE THE FOLLOWING IN YOUR EMAIL SUBMISSION

-WE WILL NOT RESPOND TO SUBMISSIONS THAT ARE NOT IN ACCORDANCE WITH THE FOLLOWING
+WE WILL NOT RESPOND TO SUBMISSIONS THAT ARE NOT IN ACCORDANCE WITH THE REQUIREMENTS LISTED BELOW

-1. Send submissions by email attachment as a Word .doc (Microsoft Office).DO NOT SUBMIT IN 2010 WORD-WE CAN ACCEPT UP TO THE 2007 WORD DOC
+1. Send submissions by email attachment as a Word document only.

 5. The manuscript must be completed.